aws-powertools/powertools-lambda-python/docs/utilities/parameters.md

 **Additional arguments**

-The Amazon DynamoDB provider supports four additional arguments at initialization:
+The DynamoDB provider supports four additional arguments at initialization.
+These can be used if you require a custom table structure:

 | Parameter      | Mandatory | Default | Description |
 |----------------|-----------|---------|-------------|